Application, Schedule and Information

 A former Grenadian politician and Cabinet Minister, Nickolas attended Westmoreland School, where he twice earned the distinction of Island Scholar.
 He went on to Northeastern University in the United States, where he majored in International Business and Political Science.

-Upon his return to Grenada, he developed and and managed various business enterprises, including Steele’s Auto.
+Upon his return to Grenada, he developed and managed various business enterprises, including Steele’s Auto.

 In 2011, Nickolas entered politics, and won the constituency of the Town of St. George in the 2013 General Elections, and was appointed as Minister for Foreign Affairs and International Business.
 In November 2014, he was appointed as Minister for Health, Social Security and International Business.